Menu

 House Concurrent Resolution 1 (HCR 1) and House Concurrent Resolution 4 (HCR 4) were previously introduced.
 On February 23, 2023, the House rejected HCR 1 by a 156-192 vote.
 Also, on March 16, 2023, the House rejected HCR 4 by a 145-224 vote.

 The late Supreme Court Justice Antonin Scalia understood the danger of a constitutional convention.
-While he voiced support for one at a 1979 event, the justice had reversed his opinion by 2014 due to the uncertainty of what could come out of it.
 In 2015, Scalia reiterated his opposition to an Article V convention, stating “this is not a good century to write a constitution.”
 Furthermore, what kind of delegates would New Hampshire send to such a convention?
 Constitutionalist conservatives or RINO moderates and liberals?

 On December 9, 2021, constitutionalist U.S. Representative Thomas Massie (R-Ky.), warning against a Con-Con, tweeted: